LaurenSmi/Encryptor3000/README.md

 # Encryptor3000
-A password converter created with a Kivy GUI
+A small program backed by a Kivy GUI that takes a prompt and converts it to a password that can be copied to your device's clipboard